quickpots/Dopium-Loader/README.md

 # Dopium-Loader
-Jakob has been harassing me all week so just releasing his goofy loaders source 🤡
+Jakob has been harassing me all week and started leaking my stuff so just releasing his goofy loaders source 🤡

 ## How it works:
 Basically this dumbass just used DotNetToJScript to convert his ass loader into a .JS file. eventually i embedded it into a .sct scriptlet and hosted it.